 As dictated by the Brooks College House Constitution, the Brooks House Congress serves as the governing body of the House.
 It consists of an Executive Board and a General Assembly.
 The House Legate joins the Congress, representing the House's interests on the Diplomatic Congress.
 The House Congress is responsible for overseeing a $15,000 budget and for organizing programming for the benefit of both the House and the broader College and local communities.

-The Executive Board is made up of five individuals (the President, the Secretary-Treasurer, the Judicial Chair, the Social Programming Chair, and the Public Relations Chair), and the General Assembly consists of sixteen representatives (four from each class year).
+The Executive Board is made up of the House's five officers and the General Assembly consists of sixteen representatives - four from each class year.
 Members of the House Congress are popularly elected by members of Brooks College House.
-The Legate exercises the House's vote on the Diplomatic Congress and reports to the House Congress with respect to college-wide student government issues.